Yes I know the title may seem a little stupid but I’m still proud of it. And I’m Austrian so I may do that.

 And now a little bit more detailed.
 But before I come to that, yes I know the two pictures above show the GFX-50S.
 I took those pictures to show where the design of the XH-1 comes from.

 It’s heavy and there is no way to deny that.
 It feels heavy for it’s size and it’s heavy even if a small and light lens like the XF 35/1.4 is attached.
-I used to shoot with the X Pro-1 and I was not so happy with the increased weight of the X Pro-2 but this is a different thing altogether.
+I was used to shoot with the X Pro-1 and I was not so happy with the increased weight of the X Pro-2 but this is a different thing altogether.
 On the plus side the heavier lenses feel more balanced now.
 Talking about balance.
 The camera is still on the short side (I’m talking about height) and because of that it’s hard to hold without supporting the lens.

 Even with a light lens one hand shooting is not an option for me.
 I must add that I have rather large hands.
 For me it’s almost like one of those tea kettles where the grip extends a lot to the side.
-They are hard to lift.
+They are quite hard to lift.
 This camera works best with the booster grip attached but than you are truly close to a DSLR.

 The top display looks super nice.
 I liked it on the GFX-50S and I like it here.
 It’s beautifully executed.
 I just love to look at it.
 It’s so beautiful that it’s easy to ignore the fact that it provides no additional information at all.
 Shutter speed, aperture and ISO is exactly what I need to know and it is exactly what I see on my X Pro-2.
 And I even see this information when the camera is turned off.
 So while it’s beautiful it’s rather useless.
 And of course the exposure dial compensation which I use a lot is gone.
 In short: nice to look but comes at a price and usefulness is at least questionable for photographers.